 Please note, this website is best viewed in Internet Explorer.

-Although a few volunteers at the former owners tourist line, along with several railfans had made comments that neither of these two rare Mack locomotives were worth the expenses involved to save even just one.
+Although a few volunteers at the tourist rail line that formely owned #4 & #5, along with several railfans, made comments that neither of the two Mack locomotives were worth the expenses involved to save even just one unit.
 These remarks did not discourage JC McHugh, who was adamant that his family would restore one of the two Mack locomotives when others felt it was not worth the effort to do so.
-On March 16, 2008 Jimmy, Ann, & JC McHugh purchased the two boxcab's with a favorable outcome for one Mack locomotive.
+On March 16, 2008 the McHugh's purchased the two old boxcab's with a favorable outcome for one Mack locomotive.

 The McHugh family enjoyment of this vintage Mack locomotive comes from sharing it with others, and being able to provide the history of these rare Mack Trucks, Inc. built locomotives to people who also may have an interest to learn about them.
 Since August 2008, Mack #4 has been displayed at several historical equipment or railroad events over the years, and it is planned to continue displaying it every couple years so the general public can discover these rare locomotives that were once built by Mack Trucks, Inc.

 Mack Truck # 4 is a part of America's Indusrtial Railroading Hertiage, and this unique locomotive was almost lost forever.
 Then in 2008 old boxcab # 4 was saved, and restored privately by; Jimmy, Ann, & JC McHugh.